-California is the most populous state in the United States with over 40 million people calling the Golden State home.
-California’s home prices for middle-tier homes are just under $640,000 which is double the national median average home prices.
-It is definitely true that tens of thousands of Californians and small businesses are fleeing California to other low-taxed states with affordable housing and lower cost of living.
+California is the most populous state in the United States, with over 40 million people calling the Golden State home.
+California’s home prices for middle-tier homes are just under $640,000, double the national median average home prices.
+Thousands of Californians and small businesses are fleeing California to other low-taxed states with affordable housing and lower cost of living.

-Recent media networks often air about Californians fleeing to other low-taxed states due to the high cost of living and high taxes as well as expensive housing This statement holds true.
+Recent media networks often air about Californians fleeing to other low-taxed states due to the high cost of living, high taxes, and expensive housing.
+This statement holds.
 However, there is plenty of in-migration to California from immigrants due to the major tech companies headquartered in the state.
-California has the world’s fifth-largest economy and the fifth largest population.
-The state has the largest immigration numbers from Asian countries than any other state in the nation.
-California’s Housing Market is booming and the state has been experiencing a severe housing shortage.
-California has some of the nation’s top colleges and universities.
-The University of California system, Southern California University, Stanford University are all top-rated world-renowned universities.
+California has the world’s fifth-largest economy and the fifth-largest population.
+In the following paragraphs, we will cover the main reasons California facing housing shortage.

 High Rents Spiking California Facing Housing Shortage

 The California Facing Housing Shortage is more serious than people realize.
 The state has a major housing shortage throughout the state.
-Part of the reason why California’s home prices are double the national average is due to the demand versus housing inventory.
+Part of the reason California’s home prices are double the national average is due to the demand versus housing inventory.

 Reasons Why California Facing Housing Shortage